ninedotnine/danso.ca/blog/investment-vs-speculation.md

 by exploiting fluctuations in the prices of goods.
 Speculators often check the values of their assets frequently --- sometimes daily or even multiple times each day.
-They hope to eek out a bit of cash by opportunistically trading: a local price minimum here, a local maximum there.
+They hope to eke out a bit of cash by opportunistically trading: a local price minimum here, a local maximum there.

 Assets ripe for speculation can be zero-sum